GTU-Robotics-Club/STM32-Classes-and-Libraries/README.md

 Library for interfacing `incremental encoders` with STM32, tested with STM32F103RB.

 This library solves the existing limitations, and gives us positive as well as negative values, also the encoder values are not limited up to 16-bits.

+## 3. Base Class (21-03-2021)

+Added base Library, supports Omni "like" bases.
+Tested on Omni Base as well.

+I'll be adding the main project code which we'd tested on the bot, and some description on how to use all the mentioned libraries.

+## 4. MPU6050 Library

+Library for using `MPU6050` with STM32.

+[-] Issues : For now we are just getting the value form the registers and returning them.

+[+] To do
+* Callibration of MPU.
+* Returning the `euler angles`.